syncfusion-content/blazor-docs/blazor/gantt-chart/custom-binding.md

 ---
 layout: post
 title: Custom Binding in Blazor Gantt Chart Component | Syncfusion
-description: Learn here all about Custom Binding in Syncfusion Blazor Gantt Chart component and more.
+description: Learn here all about Custom Binding in the Syncfusion Blazor Gantt Chart component and its properties for customization.
 platform: Blazor
 control: Gantt Chart
 documentation: ug